 ![]() | Save labels | Manually saves labels on the Encord server. |

-![]() | Label editor settings | Settings controlling your labeling and reviewing experience. |
+![]() | Label Editor settings | Settings controlling your labeling and reviewing experience. |

-![]() | Issues | Shows any issues with submitting the current task, such as any objects or classifications marked as Required. |
+![]() | Issues | Shows any issues and comments for the current task, such as any objects or classifications marked as Required, or comments added by other users. |

 Quick Toolbar